Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Mixing at the bifurcation point: Numerical results

 \subsection{Parameter dependence close to bifurcation: Numerical results}

-To learn more about the mixing spectrum of the SHE (\ref{eq:HopfSDECart}) for $\delta \approx \delta_c$, we proceed to a numerical approximation of the {\mk Kolmogorov operator $\mathcal{K}$ associated with} the BKE \eqref{eq:HopfBKECart}.
-This numerical problem is tractable without any preliminary reduction presented in \cite{Chekroun_al_RP2}, since the state space is here only two-dimensional.
-For this relatively simple numerical problem, the standard finite-difference scheme proposed by \cite{Chang1970} is chosen for the adjoint $\mathcal{K}^*$ in the Fokker-Planck equation, since it satisfies the conservation of probabilities and of positivity and is straightforward to implement.
+To learn more about the RP spectrum of the SHE~\eqref{eq:HopfSDECart} for $\delta \approx 0$, we proceed to a numerical approximation of the {\mk Kolmogorov operator $\mathcal{K}$ associated with} the Kolmogorov equation~\eqref{eq:HopfBKECart}. {\mkr Due to its two-dimensional character}, this numerical problem is directly tractable, {\mkr and the RP resonances are estimated from discretization of the Kolmogorov operator; see \cite[Remark 1-(iii)]{Chekroun_al_RP2}.} {\mkr In that respect,} the standard finite-difference scheme proposed by \cite{Chang1970} is chosen for the adjoint $\mathcal{K}^*$ in the Fokker-Planck equation, since it satisfies the conservation of probabilities and of positivity and is straightforward to implement.
 The numerical approximation of $\mathcal{K}$ is then simply given by the transpose of that of $\mathcal{K}^*$.
 Here, we impose no-flux boundary conditions for convenience (instead of vanishing at infinity), but with a sufficiently large domain to avoid boundary effects.
-The square $[-5\hat{\sigma}, 5\hat{\sigma}]^2$ is discretized into 200-by-200 boxes, where $\hat{\sigma}$ is an approximation of the standard deviation of the $x$ and $y$ coordinates.
+The square $[-5\hat{L}, 5\hat{L}]^2$ is discretized into 200-by-200 boxes, where $\hat{L}$ is an approximation of the standard deviation of the $x$ and $y$ coordinates.
 The spectrum of the finite-difference approximation of the Kolmogorov operator $\mathcal{K}$ is then calculated numerically using the implicitly restarted Arnoldi iterative algorithm implemented in ARPACK \cite{Lehoucq1997}.
-The domain and resolution of the grid have been chosen for the approximation of at least the second eigenvalue to converge.
-Different experiments for varying $\delta$, $\beta$ and $\epsilon$ will be analyzed, while $\gamma$ is kept fixed to 1.
+The domain and resolution of the grid have been chosen for the approximation of at least the second eigenvalue to converge (tests for particular cases suggest that a resolution of about 300-by-300 boxes would also allow for the third or forth eigenvalues to converge, but at the price of a significant increase in the computing time).
+Different experiments for varying $\delta$, $\beta$ and $\epsilon$ will be analyzed, while $\gamma$ and $\kappa$ are kept fixed to 1 (i.e. $\tilde \beta = \beta$).